open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 As a starting point, we have selected a fork of the popular GCP microservices demo.
-Our first feature additions have been to simplify local deployment by consolidating the project onto a single docker compose file, updating the documentation, & replacing a pre-existing service with a Ruby example.
+Our first feature additions have been to simplify local deployment by consolidating the project onto a single docker compose file, updating the documentation, and replacing a pre-existing service with a Ruby example.
 Otherwise the pre-existing feature set from the GCP demo remains the same:

-- 10 application microservice with support for 6 languages (C#, Go, Java, Node.js, Python, & Ruby)
+- 10 application microservice with support for 6 languages (C#, Go, Java, Node.js, Python, and Ruby)
   - Ruby support was added within the last 2 weeks of publishing date
 - Designed to work on docker locally
 - Uses redis cache
-- Auto-instrumentation using instrumentation libraries Tracing support for the gRPC, Redis, & HTTP libraries
+- Auto-instrumentation using instrumentation libraries Tracing support for the gRPC, Redis, and HTTP libraries
 - Jaeger visualizations for distributed traces OpenTelemetry collector
 - Always on sampling (100% of telemetry is submitted) Synthetic load generation